intelligencegear/sdc/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2]

-I used the well known LeNet-5 architecture with L2-Regularization and Dropout the traffic sign classification problem since it is has been proven although very simple but very effective for computer vision applications.
+I used the well known LeNet-5 architecture with L2-Regularization and Dropout for the traffic sign classification problem since it is has been proven although very simple but very effective for computer vision applications.

 In the training process:

 * Firstly, I plotted the **Loss VS Accuracy** changing trends of training process, as shown above, to make sure the classification model is not over-fitting or under-fitting.
 In my opinion, this step was *very effective* for fine tunning models.

 * Secondly, I use **Xavier initializer**, **Adam optimizer** and **L2-Regularization** and tune learning rate and lambda coefficient parameters.
-The first version model, throught cross validation result, I believe the model is overfitting.
-After several round of parameters tunning processing, throught cross validation technique, I already got the accuracy of *meeting requirements in validation set*.
+The first version model, through cross validation result, I believe the model is over-fitting.
+After several round of parameters tunning processing, through cross validation technique, I already got the accuracy of *meeting requirements in validation set*.

 * Thirdly, I add **dropout** layers after every convolution layer, fully connected layer.
 Through cross validation technique, I got final *keep probabilities* for every dropout layer.
 This step gave a *huge improvement* and increased the accuracy of validation set *at least 3 points*.